- Do I get paid during my holidays?

 If you are prevented from taking your holidays due to clearly defined holiday obstacles, i.e. paid maternity/paternity leave, parental leave with unemployment benefit or your own illness, you may either postpone the holiday until later during the same holiday year, or, if that is not possible transfer the holidays to the next holiday year.

-If your contract with SDU ends and you leave Denmark and thereby de-registers from the CPR register, SDU pays holiday allowance for outstanding ordinary holiday, special holidays and transferred holiday directly to.
+If your contract with SDU ends and you leave Denmark and thereby de-registers from the CPR register, SDU pays holiday allowance for outstanding ordinary holiday, special holidays and transferred holiday directly to you.
 Please note that the payment is provisional upon presentation of documentation that you have de-registered from the CPR register.

 Staying in Denmark after the end of employment at SDU